atticus-lv/RenderNode/README.md

 	+ **Eevee Setting Node** means that in this task you will render with the eevee engine
 	+ **Frame Range Node** control the frame you want to render

-2. Use **Task Node** to merge your changes into one render task
+2. Use **Task Node** to merge your changes into one render task (animation or still image)

 3. Use **Viewer Node / Task List Node** to check your overwriten scene

 4. Use **Render List Node** to render all the task that you need

-> *Once you plug a node settings to overide something into the a task,the next task will inherit it if there is not a same type Node plug input.
+> *Once you plug a node settings to overide something into the a task,the next task will inherit it if there is not a same type Node plug input(except viewlayer passes node,frame range node).
 So you may start a new render list to keep your node tree cleaner*

 ![image-20201204110858390](./img/image-20201204110858390.png)